Hopes rise in Shanghai's battle against COVID as two districts report no new cases - NewsBreak

 SHANGHAI, April 20 (Reuters) - Shanghai reported on Wednesday no new cases of COVID-19 outside quarantined areas in two districts, raising hopes that the tide was turning in its battle against the epidemic, with some factories around the city making a gradual return to work.

-In an event highly-publicised on state media, electric car company Tesla Inc, resumed production at its Shanghai plant on Tuesday, after a stoppage of more than three weeks.
+In an event highly-publicised on state media, electric car company Tesla Inc (TSLA.O), resumed production at its Shanghai plant on Tuesday, after a stoppage of more than three weeks.

 The U.S. carmaker was on a list of 666 firms announced by the Chinese government last week, that would be given priority to reopen or keep their operations running in Shanghai.